EasyScience/EasyApp/EXAMPLES.md

 #### Run with the QtCreator IDE
 * Run Qt Creator
-* Open the python project file `*.pyproject` from the example folder, e.g., from `example/qml-qml-py/most-basic`
+* Open the python project file `*.pyproject` from the example folder from `examples/BasicMinimalPy/src/BasicMinimalPy.pyproject`
 * Select the desired python environment with the Qt PySide6 module installed
 * Click Run (Green play button)